 Gas Heater Safety – 25 Safety Tips

-Gas heaters are very safe when properly maintained and used as instructed.
-This includes never using an outdoor gas heater indoors, as they are not designed for safe inside use.
+NEVER use an outdoor gas heater indoors, as they are not designed for safe inside use.

 Most manufacturers recommend servicing at no longer than two year intervals.